wwwbbb8510/TFTP-Demo/README.md

 > 3. Enter "-s -b localhost files/local/ot-w.txt ot-w.txt" as the Program Arguments value
 > 4. Run the client

+* Test sending the image from client to server using the mode of Netascii

+> 1. Open src/com/bgoverseas/TFTPClientText
+> 2. Open Run->Edit Configuration
+> 3. Enter "-s -a localhost files/local/image-na-w.jpg image-na-w.jpg" as the Program Arguments value
+> 4. Run the client

+* Test sending the image from client to server using the mode of Octet

+> 1. Open src/com/bgoverseas/TFTPClientText
+> 2. Open Run->Edit Configuration
+> 3. Enter "-s -b localhost files/local/image-ot-w.jpg image-ot-w.jpg" as the Program Arguments value
+> 4. Run the client

 * Test copying the file from server to client using the mode of Netascii

 > 1. Open src/com/bgoverseas/TFTPClientText